 THE FIREHOUSE FOODFIGHT

-The Firehouse Foodfight is a collective effort combined with a creative competition that is staged to rally the membership and local community to collect huge sums of food, clothing, and other items to help support local families in need.
+The Firehouse Foodfight is a collective effort combined with a creative competition that is staged to rally the members of the fire department along with the local community to support local families in need.

 Point System